graceoualline/MGEdivA/README.md

 python3 make_mgediva_db.py gtdb.fa mgediva_gtdb_db 2
 ```
 This script will:
+- Generate a file (output_name/seq_lengths.tsv) that contains the lengths of all sequences in your input fasta file
 - Split the multifasta file into chunks of specified size
 - Convert split files to 2bit format
 - Generate .ooc files for all 2bit files
 - Ensure each .2bit file has a matching .ooc file
+- Split every individual sequence into a separate file for quick use for calculating ani.
 #### Step 2: Extract Species Information
 Classify sequences using Kraken2:
 ```